 Sharon Knost is from the Northern Virginia area and moved to South Carolina in 2008 after retiring from a career with the federal government.
 In 2009, she enrolled in an OLLI@CCU stained glass class and has been passionate about this creative art ever since.
 She enjoys passing this enthusiasm for stained glass to others.

 Clancy Knowles earned undergraduate degrees in physics and mathematics; his graduate work was in computer science.
 Knowles designed and developed large-scale software systems.
-At the age of 24, he was the principle in designing a new early-warning system for NORAD.
+At the age of 24, he was the principle designer of a new early warning system for NORAD.
 He developed other systems including the Military Airlift Command’s global command and control system.
 While based in London, he helped clients throughout the world, including Scotland Yard and the National Police of New Zealand.

 *Anita Lampley is a native South Carolinian.
 Her past employment is in retail management.
-She is self-employed as a seamstress, specializing in wedding gown alterations.
-She’s been an avid gardener all her life and has led garden clubs for many years.
-She’s a member of Atlantic Camelia Club, puts on annual shows and loves to teach others her passion for gardening.
-She and her husband love to give tours of their one-acre garden in Murrells Inlet and share plants that they have propagated in their greenhouse with others.
+She is self-employed as a seamstress, specializing in wedding gown alterations, and has been an avid gardener all her life, leading garden clubs for many years.
+Lampley is a member of the Atlantic Camellia Club, puts on annual shows and loves to teach others her passion for gardening.
+She and her husband enjoy giving tours of their one-acre garden in Murrells Inlet and share plants that they have propagated in their greenhouse with others.

 Pamela Lott is originally from the Saratoga Springs area in upstate New York.
-She holds a bachelor of science in education, an M.A. in psychology, and certifications as both a teacher and school psychologist.
-Lot has more than 33 years of experience working in public schools with students ranging from preschoolers through college students.
-This is her eighth school year at Coastal Carolina University; she is employed as a teaching associate in the Spadoni College of Education.
+She holds a B.S. in education, an M.A. in psychology, and certifications as both a teacher and school psychologist.
+Lott has more than 33 years of experience working in public schools with students ranging from preschoolers through college students.
+She had completed nearly a decade as a teaching associate in the Spadoni College of Education.

 *Anita McKay began writing in third grade, overwrought stories sounding suspiciously like sci-fi and mystery movies she had seen.
 After retiring as a marketing director, she developed her writing through workshops, college courses and critique groups.
 Her poetry and creative nonfiction have appeared in numerous publications.
 She holds a master’s degree in anthropology with a concentration in linguistics.
 Along with writing, her passions include travel and gardening.
 She facilitates the Litchfield OLLI Writing Club.